 10. Get Your Loved One’s Vision Checked Regularly

-Visual impairments, like cataract and glaucoma, affect many seniors and can significantly increase the risk of falling.
+Visual impairments, like cataracts and glaucoma, affect many seniors and can significantly increase the risk of falling.
 It’s especially true at night when there’s not enough light and it’s hard to notice obstacles around the bed.
-It’s a good practice to get vision checked at least once a year.
+It’s good practice to get vision checked at least once a year.

 11. Improve Balance and Mobility Issues